Cowtown today is surrounded by several big lakes, but it has lost several small lakes.

 As this ad in the 1908 city directory shows, the bolt factory made much more than bolts: from washers to railroad track.

 Silver Lake addition was just one of the South Side additions developed, at least in part, in response to the opening of the bolt factory as housing was needed for factory workers.
-The Shaw brothers, who had owned the dairy land where OLV was built, developed Shaw Heights addition and, with George C. Clarke, Shaw-Clarke addition.
+The Shaw brothers, who had owned the dairy land where OLV was built, developed, with George C. Clarke, Shaw Heights and Shaw Clarke additions.
 South Hemphill Heights and Ryan-Pruitt additions opened.
 Worth Heights and South Fort Worth additions opened adjacent to the bolt factory.
 Despite all this development, Biddison Street would remain the southern city limit into the 1920s.
 (Map from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

 Among people selling lots in the seventy-acre Silver Lake addition was Laura Biddison, since 1900 the widow of Reverend Biddison.
 William P. Biddison, their son, lived next door to her.
 Pettie L. Leach was Laura’s daughter.
 Because Silver Lake developers sold the land by blocks of six lots each, not by individual lots, people may have bought blocks and subdivided them for resale.